MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-validatetablerelation-property.md

 If you set the ValidateTableRelation property to **false**, then you should also set the TestTableRelation property to **false**.
 Otherwise, a database test on the field relations in a database may fail.

-Whether **true** or **false**, as a user types data in the field, the lookup opens and shows entries that match what was typed.
-The difference is when there's match.
+Whether **true** or **false**, as a user types data in the field, a lookup opens and shows all entries that match what was typed.
+The difference is how the look up behaves:

-- With ValidateTableRelation property to **true**, the entry that best matches what the user has typed is automatically selected in the lookup.
+- With the property set to **true**, the entry that best matches what the user has typed is automatically selected in the lookup.
 Pressing the Tab or Enter key will save the selected entry.
 If there's no entry that matches what the user has typed, the empty lookup remains opens.
 Pressing Tab or Enter when there's no match causes a validation error.
-- With ValidateTableRelation property to **false**, no entry is automatically selected in the lookup.
+- With the property to **false**, an entry is not automatically selected in the lookup - focus remains in the field.
+Pressing Tab or Enter will save whatever value the user has entered so far, letting the user enter free text.
 If there are no entries that match what the user has typed, the lookup closes.
-Pressing Tab or Enter will save whatever value the user has entered so far, letting the user enter free text.
 To select an entry in the lookup, the user has to do manually, for example, by pressing the down arrow to move focus into the lookup.

+> [!NOTE]
+> The behavior of the ValidateTableRelation property was changed in runtime version

 ## See Also